Skyball2000/java-utility-classes/README.md

-# Java utility classes
+# Java Utility Classes

 A variety of java classes that make coding easier.

-This is mainly a collection of code snippets and classes that I collected over the past few years that I sometimes need to reuse.
+This is a collection of Java code on a wide variety of different topics that you can use in your own projects.
-I hope you can use them for your projects as well.
+Use them by importing the libraries that the code has been split up into by visiting the releases page.

 ## News